HakkanShah/404Gotcha/README.md

 # Ghaas Khane Wala Dino

-A fun and quirky spin on the classic Chrome Dino Game — Ghaas Khane Wala Dino is a lightweight HTML, CSS, and JavaScript game where the dino munches on grass instead of jumping over cactus
+A fun and quirky spin on the classic Chrome Dino Game — Ghaas Khane Wala Dino is a lightweight HTML, CSS, and JavaScript game where the dino munches on grass instead of jumping over cactus!

 ## Demo